Sa-Valentin/Target-Click-Project/README-english.md

 # Target Click Game

-## Description
+## **Description**

-**Target Click** is a simple web game where the player must click on the random blocks that appear on the screen before time runs out.
-The goal is to test reaction speed, and the game becomes progressively harder with each level.
-In the current version, the player must click on a "Target" that constantly changes its position.
-Hitting the "Target" adds time to the player’s clock, while missing it causes time to be lost.
+Target Click is a simple web-based game designed to test the player's reaction speed.
+The objective is to click on random blocks (Targets) that appear on the screen before time runs out.
+The difficulty increases progressively, challenging the player with new dynamics and mechanics.

+---

-## Project Goals
+## **Project Goals**

-I started programming this project two days ago and will focus on the basic game logic until the 6th, when I expect to have the basic game built.
-The current goal is to make the blocks appear and disappear, and as the project progresses, I will add more features such as:
+This project was started as a learning challenge in JavaScript, with the aim of developing programming logic skills and creating an interactive gaming experience.
+The initial focus was to implement the basic logic of the game by January 6th, with progress geared towards more advanced features and polishing in later versions.

+Key objectives include:
-- Additional levels of difficulty
+- Adding more levels of difficulty.
-- Satisfying animations
-- Design improvements
+- Creating dynamic and satisfying animations.
+- Improving design and user experience (UI/UX).
-- Music and sound effects
+- Implementing music and sound effects.

-This project is a learning challenge to improve my JavaScript skills.
+---

-## Technologies Used
+## **Technologies Used**

-- JavaScript
+- **JavaScript**
-- HTML
+- **HTML**
-- CSS
+- **CSS**

+---

-## How to Play
+## **How to Play**

-1. Click on the random blocks that appear on the screen.
+1. Click on the blocks (Targets) that appear randomly on the screen.
-2. Avoid missing them before the timer runs out.
-3. When you click on the "Target", you gain time.
-If you miss, you lose time.
+2. Avoid clicking outside the Target, as this will result in a time penalty.
+3. React quickly: Targets now disappear after a few seconds, penalizing the player if they are not clicked.
+4. For each Target successfully clicked, additional time is added to the timer.

+---

-## New Features in the Current Version
+## **What's New in the Current Version (v1.2.0)**

-- **Gameplay Improvements**: The time logic has been improved to be more challenging and interactive, because:

-  - **Target Button**: The game now has a "Target" button that moves randomly across the screen.
-Clicking it adds time to the player’s timer.
-  - **Time Loss**: If the player clicks anywhere on the screen that is not the "Target" or the pause button, they lose time.

-## Future Improvements

-- Implement more complex game mechanics.
-- Add dynamic animations for the blocks and the timer.
-- Improve the interface design (UI/UX).
-- Add more sound effects and background music.
+The current version introduces significant changes to improve gameplay and enhance the overall fun:

+- **Timer Dynamics:** Targets now disappear after a few seconds if not clicked, penalizing the player and adding a layer of difficulty.
+- **Progressive Challenge:** More Targets can appear as the game progresses, challenging the player to react faster.
+- **Improved Buttons:** Basic buttons have been adjusted for smoother functionality, offering better interactivity and stability.
+- **New Difficulty Adjustments:** As the game progresses, Target sizes and penalties make the challenge more intense.

+---

-## Contributions
+## **Contributions**
-Connect with me on LinkedIn: https://www.linkedin.com/in/samuel-valentin-54762a293/ I welcome tips, suggestions, and contributions to improve the project!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/samuel-valentin-54762a293/).
+Feedback, suggestions, and contributions are welcome to further improve the Target Click game.